joebew42/joebew42.github.io/_posts/2025-04-06-growing-systems-towards-ddd-event-sourcing-and-event-driven-architecture.markdown

 3. **Repository as Publisher** – The event store remains an implementation detail of the repository, and the **repository itself** is responsible for event publishing.
 4. **Application Service as Publisher** – Events are explicitly published at the **application service level** (_or command handler_).

-Each approach is valid, and the desidered one only depends on the needs and the familiarity of the people that are working on such systems.
+Each approach is valid, and the desidered one depends on the needs and the familiarity of the people that are working on such systems.
 I will not dig into the trade-offs of any of the suggested approaches though.

 Instead, I would like to start from personal reflections and share with you a possible alternative approach, and why in my opinion can result in a overall better design of your code.